Azure quickstart (Deprecated)

 Step 4: Create or locate an SSH key

-Step 5: Create a CDP credential
+Step 5: Create a Cloudera credential

-Step 6: Register a CDP environment
+Step 6: Register a Cloudera environment

 Verify Azure cloud platform prerequisites